FanMail: Recording and production

 During the recording of FanMail, the group were offered many songs that would eventually be recorded by other artists such as 702's "Where My Girls At?"
 (1999), Whitney Houston's "Heartbreak Hotel" (1998), and Britney Spears' "...Baby One More Time" (1998).
 Thomas stated that the group considered recording each track but were worried that it did not represent them well.
 Tionne "T-Boz" Watkins reiterated Thomas' reasoning in an interview with MTV News, stating that "...Baby One More Time" was not good for them despite appreciating and respecting Spears' decision to record it.
+Each member received at least one songwriting credit throughout FanMail.

 Watkins decided to begin writing poetry to deal with her emotions after being in and out of hospital due to sickle cell disease.
 She took her collection of poems to Austin, who helped her adapt one into the song "Unpretty", while another was adapted by Babyface into "Dear Lie".
 While writing and recording "I'm Good at Being Bad" in Minneapolis, Watkins had been inspired by grunge band Nirvana's loud and soft dynamic shifts in their discography, and wanted to create a song in a similar style for TLC.
 Jam encouraged her to hum the melody while he played the beat in the recording booth, which was unlike her usual process of listening to the beat and writing out the lyrics.
 She stated that the technique influenced her as a songwriter.
 She sought to have Lopes rap the pre-chorus herself, but Lopes insisted that Watkins' thicker voice should be used for the track.
 Watkins also contributed to writing two more songs for the album, co-writing "If They Knew" and "Shout" with Austin and Lopes.
 Two of the album's tracks, "Come on Down" and "I Miss You So Much", were originally written for Watkins to sing lead.
 However, she decided that Thomas would be more suited as the lead vocalist after attempting to record them.
 During the recording of the latter, Thomas was suffering from a sinus infection.
 She asked to re-record the song the next week despite it being near the album's deadline, but Babyface decided that the vocal take she had recorded would be suitable for the final version.
 "No Scrubs" was one of the final tracks recorded for the album.
 It was originally written by Kandi Burruss, Tameka Cottle, and Briggs for the former two artists to record together as part of the girl group Xscape.
 However, Austin persuaded Briggs to give the song to TLC as their first single for FanMail, with Thomas singing the lead vocals.
 Austin further emphasized that it was a breakthrough for her, as he believed that she was more capable than being relegated to a secondary vocalist.